lefthandwriter/StarDataDoc/doc.md

 ### 1. Create an Amazon S3 account:

 i.
-Go to: https://console.aws.amazon.com/iam/home?#security_credential .
-This requires setting a new account, and entering address information, and billing information.
+Go to: https://console.aws.amazon.com/iam/home to set up a new account.
 There is a Free Tier account with limits on S3 storage (5GB) and monthly data transfer out (15GB).

 ii.
 Lookup access key and secret access key in your AWS account -> your name -> My Security Credentials.

 iii.
-Set credentials: run 'aws configure' and specify your access key, secret access key, and region from step ii.
-Example for region: mine was us-east-1.
+Set credentials: run `aws configure` and specify your access key, secret access key, and region from step ii.
+For example, my region was set to `us-east-1`.

 ### 2. Install the AWS command line interface